-The deduction for the decline in value of depreciating assets in a low-value pool is worked out using a diminishing value rate of 37.5%.
+You work out the deduction for the decline in value of depreciating assets in a low-value pool using a diminishing value rate of 37.5%.

-The deduction for low-cost assets you allocate to the pool during the income year is worked out at a rate of 18.75%, or half the pool rate.
+For the income year you allocate a low-cost asset to the pool, you work out its decline in value at a rate of 18.75%, or half the pool rate.
 Halving the rate recognises that assets may be allocated to the pool throughout the income year and eliminates the need to make separate calculations for each asset based on the date it was allocated to the pool.

-When you allocate an asset to the pool, you must make a reasonable estimate of how much of your use of it is for producing assessable income (the asset's 'taxable use percentage').
-Only the taxable use percentage of the asset's cost or opening adjustable value is written off through the lowvalue pool.
+When you allocate an asset to the pool, you must make a reasonable estimate of the percentage of your use of the asset that will be for a taxable purpose over its effective life (for a low-cost asset) or the effective life remaining at the start of the income year for which it was allocated to the pool (for a low-value asset).
+This percentage is known as the asset's taxable use percentage.

+It is this taxable use percentage of the cost or opening adjustable value that is written off through the low-value pool.

-For further information about low-value pooling, including how to treat assets used only partly to produce assessable income and how to treat the disposal of assets from a low-value pool, refer to the Guide to depreciating assets.
-To find out how to get this publication, see the inside back cover.
+For further information about low-value pooling, including how to treat assets used only partly to produce assessable income and how to treat the disposal of assets from a low-value pool, refer to the Guide to depreciating assets 2006.

-If you are an individual who owns or has co-ownership of a rental property, you claim your low-value pool deduction for rental assets at TaxPack question D6 (not question 20 of the TaxPack 2004 supplement).
+If you are an individual who owns or has co-ownership of a rental property, you claim your low-value pool deduction for rental assets at item D6 on your tax return (not at item 20 on your tax return (supplementary section)).